-- Microbial contaminants from septic systems, agriculture and livestock operations, and wildlife; - Inorganic contaminants such as salts and metals that can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, or farming; - Pesticides and herbicides from sources such as agriculture, urban storm water runoff, and residential uses; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes; and - Radioactive contaminants that can be naturally occurring.
+- Microbial contaminants from septic systems, agriculture and livestock operations, and wildlife; - Inorganic contaminants such as salts and metals that can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, or farming; - Pesticides and herbicides from sources such as agriculture, urban storm water runoff, and residential uses: - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes; and radioactive contaminants that can be naturally occurring.

-How does Aquarion protect your drinking water?
+How Aquarion protects your drinking water

 Aquarion Water Company's commitment to providing the highest quality water is evidenced by our regular inspection of homes, businesses, farms and other sites that could pollute water supplies.
 We also review new land development projects for impact on water quality.
-In total, we conduct more than 163,000 water quality tests annually.
-We use the best water treatment and filtration technology and continue to invest in our water systems' infrastructure to improve your water security and quality of your water.
+In total, we conducted 168,920 tests in 2021.
+We use the best water treatment and filtration technology and continue to invest in our water systems' infrastructure to improve your water security and quality.